letsface/interview-postgresql/README.md

 ## Summary

 Use PostgreSQL to construct a user/team system allowing fine-grained access control to entities.

+User/team management is built on top of the PostgreSQL roles system.

 To simplify the example, entities are just a name (string).

 ## Knowledge tested